'This land is me'

 Aboriginal Peoples consider themselves direct descendants of these mythological beings.
 That explains their deep relationship to certain characteristics of the landscape and to certain plants or animals.
 The land is their mother, to whom they will return after their death.
 The Tjukurrpa or The Law is their 'inner homeland' that defines their spirituality.

 Thus the Tjukurrpa is an ongoing process, evolving from the past and reaching far into the future, but where today there are invariably conflicts with the white man and his world.

 POLICY OF ASSIMILATION

-Thus it is no wonder that the government’s policy of assimilation between 1940 and 1960 caused this people some of its most traumatic experiences, for it lead to the forced resettlement of Aboriginal clans from their homelands to remote reservations and to mixed-blood children being taken away from their parents and given to white families and orphanages far away from their own lands (the so-called Stolen Generation).
-This resulted in a large number of Aborigines losing their identity and often their dignity.
-In many cases the political freedoms granted the Aborigines in the early 1970’s lead to an immediate movement back to their country, the so-called Homeland Movement.
+Thus it is no wonder that the government’s policy of assimilation between 1940 and 1960 caused this peoples some of its most traumatic experiences, for it lead to the forced resettlement of Aboriginal clans from their homelands to remote reservations and to mixed-blood children being taken away from their parents and given to white families and orphanages far away from their own lands (the so-called Stolen Generation).
+This resulted in a large number of Indigenous Peoples losing their identity and often their dignity.
+In many cases the political freedoms granted Aboriginal peoples in the early 1970’s lead to an immediate movement back to their country, the so-called Homeland Movement.

-Even for Aborigines who spent many years on mission stations that provided protection and food supplies – but at the same time alienated them from their own culture by superimposing a Christian religion – 'back to country' trips are very important experiences.
+Even for Indigenous peoples who spent many years on mission stations that provided protection and food supplies – but at the same time alienated them from their own culture by superimposing a Christian religion – 'back to country' trips are very important experiences.